InnoWave-Tech/expenses-tracker-react/README.md

 1. Tracking of common expense sources Transportation, Housing, Food and Amenities
 2. Tracking of total expenses and total budget
 3. Updating of used money
-4. Creation of custom expense sources
+4. Creation of custom expense sources that functionally should be similar to the default common expenses

 <hr>